MrEx3cut0r/HiddenSharing/README.md

 # HiddenSharing
-App for safe and anonymouse file sharing
+App for safe and anonymous file sharing